 When ambience weighs heavy on the priority list, this spot at the Ritz-Carlton might just be the ticket.
 Nightly performances range from jazz to island rhythms.
 The menu includes such dishes as a fantastic seared filet mignon on a pretzel roll.
 Step onto the lanai for that plumeria-tinged Hawaiian air and gaze at the deep blue of the Pacific. www.ritzcarlton.com.

-One of Maui's hottest tickets, Ulalena is a Cirque du Soleil-inspired musical extravaganza that has been well received by audiences and Hawaiian-culture experts alike.
-The ensemble (20 singer-dancers and five musicians) mixes native rhythms and stories with acrobatic performance in the 75-minute show.
-High-tech stage wizardry gives an inspiring introduction to island culture.
+One of Maui's hottest tickets, Ulalena is a musical extravaganza that has received accolades from audiences and Hawaiian culture experts.
+The powerful ensemble (20 singer-dancers and five musicians) uses creative stage wizardry to give an enchanting portrayal of island history and mythology.
+Native rhythms from authentic and rare instruments are blended with heart-wrenching chants and aerialist precision, making the 75-minute production seem like a whirlwind.
 Beer and wine are for sale at the concession stand.
 Check out dinner-theater packages in conjunction with local restaurants. www.mauitheatre.com.

 A 65-foot catamaran built specifically for Maui's waters, the Pride of Maui has a spacious cabin with live entertainment, dance floor, and large upper deck for unobstructed viewing.
 Evening cruises include top-shelf cocktails and an impressive spread of baby back ribs, grilled chicken, warm artichoke dip, Maui onion tartlets, and seasonal desserts. www.prideofmaui.com.